Charles Jocelyn Hambro: Family

 The family settled at Delcombe Manor near Milton Abbey.
 Pamela died in 1932, of infection following a hunting accident.
 In 1934, Hambro built the village hall for Winterborne Stickland to replace its Reading Room, which had been sold off with the rest of the Milton Abbey estate, and named it after his late wife.

-In 1936, Hambro remarried: his second wife was Dorothy Helen Mackay: her first husband had been Marcus Wallenberg (junior) 1899–1982).
-They went on to have a daughter, Sally.
+In 1936, Hambro remarried: his second wife was Dorothy Helen Mackay: her first husband had been Marcus Wallenberg Jr. They went on to have a daughter, Sally, thus a half-sibling of Peter Wallenberg Sr. and Marc Wallenberg.
 She is the second wife and widow of the late Anthony Brand, 6th Viscount Hampden.

 A relative, Carl Joachim Hambro, (the younger) was a politician and civil servant in Norway and in exile during World War II in Sweden.
 He served as President of the Parliament at the time of the German invasion.